chase-moskal/webp-hero/README.md

 if you're from the future, you'll probably want to use proper modules, either natively in the browser, or perhaps with optimization via rollup or what-have-you

-this won't work in older browsers, but is great for bringing webp-support to safari and ie11
+this won't work in older browsers, which might even partly defeat the purpose of using webp-hero

-here's how you can use webp-hero like in the future, but today

 1. use webp-hero on your page in one script tag